jinglinstella/strategy-comparison/README.md

-This project evaluates the performance of a theoretically optimal trading strategy and that of a Q-learner.
+This project evaluates and compares the performance between a theoretically optimal trading strategy and a Q-learner.